isomerpages/moe-marsilingpri/_distinctive-programmes/Learning for Life Programme/Student Leadership.md

 West CDC to learn about the importance of climate change, reduction on food waste and provide tips on energy and water conservation before the outreach.</p>
+<h4></h4>
+<h4>Friend of Singa (FOS) Programme</h4>
+<p>Our Primary 4 student leaders led in a kindness project titled ‘Caring
+Connections’ at Marsiling Primary School where they strive to nurture a culture of giving and gratitude and building stronger bonds within the school community.
+The project kickstarted with a pre-assembly talk to introduce Kindness Week to the school.&nbsp; Activities such as interactive video sessions, discussions on kindness, crafting personalized gifts and playing board games created by the leaders on Kindness were carried out during the Kindness Week.
+In addition, students also penned messages of appreciation that were read out in the canteen and took part in poster colouring and design competitions.</p>
 <p></p>
 <p></p>
 <p></p>